hogeschool/basecamp/week05/inf-bc-w05-python.md

 #### What to Learn?

-1. Using **BRef-01: Chapter 07** answer and experiment the following questions:
+1. Using BaseCamp Tutorial [Available here](./bc-w05-python-tutorial.md) and **BRef-01: Chapter 07** answer and experiment the following questions:
    1. What is a tuple in Python and how is it defined?
    2. How can one combine and compare two (or more) tuples?
    3. How can one iterate over the elements of a tuple?